serigra/CV-Typst-Template/README.md

-# CV Template based on Quarto, R and Typst.
+# CV template based on Quarto, R and Typst.

 This is a CV template based on Quarto, R and Typst.